 Our work builds on these previous reports.
-Our findings generally confirm the behaviors and vulnerabilities described by Kohno et al., RABA, and Hursti, and demonstrate through proof-of-concept implementations that the vulnerabilities can be exploited to implement viral attacks and to change election results.
-To our knowledge, our work is the first comprehensive, public description of these threats to Diebold's DREs.
+Our findings generally confirm the behaviors and vulnerabilities described by Kohno et al., RABA, Wagner et al., and Hursti, and demonstrate through proof-of-concept attack implementations that the vulnerabilities can be exploited to change election results.
+To our knowledge, our work is the first comprehensive, public description of these aspects of Diebold's design.

-Several studies discuss general issues in the construction of software-based attacks on DRE voting machines.
-Kelsey [20] catalogs the attacker's design choices; our analysis confirms that all or nearly all of the attack options Kelsey discusses can be carried out against the Diebold machine we studied.
-The Brennan Center report [3] offers a broader but less technical discussion; its discussion of malicious software injection attacks is based partially on Kelsey's analysis.
+Several studies discuss general issues in the design of software-based attacks on DRE voting machines.
+Kelsey [15] catalogs the attacker's design choices; our analysis confirms that all or nearly all of the attack options Kelsey discusses can be carried out against the Diebold machine we studied.
+The Brennan Center report [2] offers a broader but less technical discussion; its discussion of malicious software injection attacks is based partially on Kelsey's analysis.